lygitdata/GarmentIQ/README.md

 ### 2. Check Dependencies
 - All necessary dependencies are already included in GarmentIQ MagicBox.
 - You don't need to manually install them, making it easy to get started right away.
+- In case if you need additional dipendencies, modify the `requirements.txt` in the configuration files in your local machine, then rebuild the Docker image and container, or simply using `!pip install`.

 ### 3. Create a New Notebook or Script
 - You can create a new Jupyter notebook or a Python script to write your code.